For those among us who want to ride our bicycles, who want to ride our bikes.

 Last but certainly not least, the 53km Suir Blueway is made up of a 21km cycling/walking trail from Carrick-on-Suir to Clonmel, followed by a further 32km of waterway along the River Suir which can be canoed or kayaked.
 Enjoy beautiful countryside dotted with bridges, castles and churches, and watch out for otters, heron and other wildlife along the way!

-Will you be taking the bike out for the week that's in it?
+Will you be taking the bike out this month?

 Header image via Instagram/Waterford Greenway